ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

         tango.DeviceProxy("mccs/subarray/01"),
     ]

     # 1. Create an instance of an action that sends a command to a device
     action = TangoLRCAction(
         target_device=target_device,
         command_name="AssignResources",
         command_input=json.read("low/input/assign_resources.json"),
     )

-    # 2. Through pre-conditions I can specify the expected initial state
+    # 2. Use pre-conditions to specify the expected initial state
-    # for the action to be run successfully.
-It's totally optional
+    # for the action to execute successfully.
+This is optional and
-    # and in many cases you will not need them (if not to have
-    # "stronger" tests)
+    # often unnecessary, except for ensuring "stronger" tests.
     action.add_preconditions(
-        # I expect the devices to be in the EMPTY state
+        # Expect the devices to be in the EMPTY state
         AssertDevicesAreInState(
             devices=subarray_devices,
             attribute_name="obsState",
             expected_value=ObsState.EMPTY,
         ),
     )

-    # 3. Through post-conditions I can specify the expected state changes
+    # 3. Use post-conditions to specify the expected state changes
-    # after the action is executed.
+    # after the action executes.
     action.add_postconditions(
-        # I expect a state change in the devices to the RESOURCING state
+        # Expect a state change in the devices to the RESOURCING state
         AssertDevicesStateChanges(
             devices=subarray_devices,
             attribute_name="obsState",
             expected_value=ObsState.RESOURCING,
         ),
-        # I expect a state change in the devices to the IDLE state
+        # Expect a state change in the devices to the IDLE state
         AssertDevicesStateChanges(
             devices=subarray_devices,
             attribute_name="obsState",
             expected_value=ObsState.IDLE,
             previous_value=ObsState.RESOURCING,
         ),
     )

-    # 4. Through some further directives I impose the fact that I want
-    # to synchronise the LRC completion and that I want to fail early
+    # 4. Add directives to synchronise LRC completion, fail early on LRC
-    # if some LRC error is detected.
-I set also a timeout for the action
+    # errors, and set a timeout for the action.
-    # to define the maximum time the action can take to complete (if no
-    # LRC error is detected)
     action.add_lrc_completion_to_postconditions()
     action.add_lrc_errors_to_early_stop()
     action.set_timeout(30)